evkx/evkx.github.io/content/models/kgm/torres/torres_evx/_index.md

 The KGM Torres EVX comes equipped with one sound system option:

-- **KGM:**: Features six speakers and delivers a maximum output of 100 watts.
+- **KGM:** Features six speakers and delivers a maximum output of 100 watts.

 Additionally, the model includes 4 USB-C connections as standard.